Curtius (crater)

-It is named after Albert Curtz.

-Background
+This crater is named after German astronomer Albert Curtz (1600–1671).
+His name was introduced as "Curtius Soc.
+I" in the lunar nomenclature of the Italian astronomer Giovanni B. Riccioli in 1651.
+Its modern designation was formally adopted by the International Astronomical Union in 1935.

+Description

+On the lunar geologic timescale, Curtius dates from the Nectarian period, 3.92 to 3.85 billion years ago.
 The outer rim of Curtius has been softened due to impact erosion, but it retains much of its original structure.
 Along the north and northwest parts of the rim are a pair of notable outward bulges that ruin the overall symmetry of the crater.
 There is a small satellite crater, Curtius E, lying across the eastern rim, and a small, bowl-shaped craterlet Curtius A along the southern rim.

-The interior floor is relatively level, with a low, rounded central peaks near the midpoint.
+The interior floor is relatively level, with a low, rounded central peak near the midpoint.
 The northern part of the inner wall has extended further into the crater floor than elsewhere, producing a slightly irregular surface.
 The floor is covered by a number of tiny craterlets, but there are no other impacts of note across the interior.

+In 2023, the SOFIA airborne infrared telescope detected the signature for a relatively high concentration of water along a "wet ridge" just to the north of Curtius crater.